- Pain in your forehead

 - Watery eyes, runny nose, or congestion

-If you feel a migraine coming on, consider a nonprescription pain reliever such as acetaminophen, aspirin, or ibuprofen.
+If you feel an occasional migraine coming on, your doctor may recommend a nonprescription pain reliever such as acetaminophen, aspirin, or ibuprofen.
 Caffeine can help, too, so try sipping a cup of coffee or tea.
 Some people use ice packs.

 If that doesn’t help, you may need to see your doctor for a stronger treatment plan.
 They may prescribe nausea medication or a triptan drug such as almotriptan (Axert), eletriptan (Relpex), frovatriptan (Frova), imigran (Imitrex, Onzetra Xsail, Sumavel, Zembrace), naratriptan (Amerge, Naramig), rizatriptan, sumatriptan, or zolmitriptan (Zomig).
 Triptans stimulate serotonin in your brain and usually stop the migraine in 2 hours.
 It can be taken as a tablet, nasal spray, or injection.
 Other prescription strength medicines that are available to treat a migraine are ditans such as lasmiditan (Reyvow) which are similar to triptans, and gepants like rimegepant (Nurtec) and ubrogepant (Ubrelvy) that block the calcitonin gene-related peptide (CGRP).